strngprogrammer/UrukBazaar/README.md

 ## Key Features

 - Browse a wide range of products across different categories.
-- Convenient search and filtering options to find exactly what you're looking for.
+- Convenient search to find exactly what you're looking for.
 - Secure and streamlined checkout process for a hassle-free purchase.
-- User-friendly seller dashboard to manage product listings and track sales.
-- Multiple shipping methods to choose from for reliable and timely delivery.
 - Interactive product pages with detailed descriptions and high-quality images.
 - Responsive design for optimal browsing on various devices.